-Whether you’re a hardcore PC gamer or a console baby, eventually the people you live with will probably get annoyed at the various bleeps, bloops, and occasional gunfire of your video games.
+Whether you’re a hardcore PC gamer or a console baby, eventually the people you live with will probably get annoyed at the various bleeps, bloops, and gunshots of your video games.
 Maybe you’ve already got a great pair of headphones and a webcam with a mic to cover your multiplayer needs, but sometimes it’s nice to have it all in one place.
-That’s where gaming headsets come in.
+That’s where the gaming headset comes in.

 These headsets offer an easy, all-in-one solution to your game audio needs, usually packing in a microphone, decent sound, and lengthy cords to suit just about any gaming setup.
 As with any kind of tech, there are quite a few gaming headsets on the market, and many aren’t great.